arfalato/e-commerce/README.md

 ## Installation
 - donwload the project in a folder
 - run Docker then docker compose up --force-recreate
-- run composer install in the project root of Docker php container
 - run php bin/console doctrine:schema:update --dump-sql --force in the project root of Docker php container
 - run php bin/console doctrine:fixtures:load --env=dev in the project root of Docker php container in order to create a bunch of random products